 Preparing for The Interview

 The best way to prepare for an interview for a job where attention to detail is important is to think about several stories you can tell the interviewer which feature this skill.
-You have more flexiblity in the face-to-face environment of the interview to describe how you were able to apply your talents to help past employers succeed.
-Along the same lines, be ready to showcase examples of where employers trusted you with sensitive tasks, particularly as a reward for having performed well before.
+You have more flexibility in the face-to-face environment of the interview to describe how you were able to apply your talents to help past employers succeed.
+They may not ask you detail-oriented interview questions, but be ready to showcase examples of where employers trusted you with sensitive tasks, and the experience you gained.
 That is a very convincing indicator of being trusted.
+Think of it as an opportunity to expand on your resume– take the basic things you listed and tell the interviewer how, when, and why.

 Improving Your Attention To Detail